Filmmaking Portfolio Preparation (16 - 18 Year Olds)

-Once you have taken this course you may be interested Get into the Creative Industries (16 – 18 Year Olds) or Graphic Design (16 – 18 Year Olds).
+Once you have taken this course you may be interested Animation and Illustration Portfolio Preparation (16-18 Year Olds) or Graphic Design (16 – 18 Year Olds).

 Adrianna Palazzolo is an artist based in London.
 She studied Sculpture/Installation at Ontario College of Art and Design in Toronto and holds an MFA in Fine Art from Goldsmiths, University of London.
 She has participated in group exhibitions within the UK and Europe at the CCA Glasgow; Aspex, Portsmouth; Flat Time House, London and Grand Union, Birmingham.